 The core notion behind the minimalism is to provide a blank canvas for each of the members to inhabit and make their own.
 And the results are what you’d expect: with more and more members joining a co-work 2.0 environment, they’re greeted with the productive environment they need alongside all the usual benefits of co-working spaces such as lease flexibility, easily customizable spaces, open office spaces for networking and collaboration, event spaces, hands-off management and the fostering of an incredibly inclusive community of like-minded members.

 The main takeaway from all this?
 That co-working spaces have undergone a rapid evolutionary phase thanks to it being a global phenomenon and answer to the perfect working environment.
 Even though they started out as hip and chic backstreet locations catering to the creative and freelance crowd, they’ve evolved to expand their potential members to far more businesses looking for a productive work environment.
 These spaces embody the idea of co-work 2.0 and aim to bring together the best of the early shared spaces and old-school offices.

-Get to know what happens at theDesk.
-Book a tour now to discover how our inclusive community can help start and grow your business.
+Experience theDesk and book a tour to discover how our inclusive community can help start and grow your business.